-Text/HTML (see page 22), Line (see page 25) and Image (see page 27)widgets - enhance the appearance of the dashboard and provide content.
+Text/HTML (see page 23), Line (see page 26) and Image (see page 29)widgets - enhance the appearance of the dashboard and provide content.

-- 4. When you are finished, save the dashboard (see page 89). - 5.
+- 4. When you are finished, save the dashboard (see page 99). - 5.
 To make it the default portal for users: - i.
 Export the dashboard to an sdm file.
 Do not use the name StandardPortal.sdm. - ii.
-Copy the sdm file to the web server machine. - iii.
-Modify the following section in the dataset configuration file (config.dsn.xml) to point to the sdm file.
+Open the Admin Portal, go to Default Dashboards (under System Settings), upload the sdm file, and then select it as the portal dashboard (requires Dashboard Designer licensing).